-Mercedes-Benz SLK Class History
+The Car Connection Mercedes-Benz SLK Class Overview

-Not surprisingly, the car has been a runaway success for Mercedes-Benz and has been the market leader for its segment for a number of years.
-With a starting price in the high $40,000 bracket, the SLK has always been slightly more expensive than its closest rivals, the Audi TT Roadster and BMW Z4, but its uniqueness in the market has won it many fans.
+Not surprisingly, the car has been a success for Mercedes-Benz and has been the market leader for its segment for a number of years.
+With a starting price in the high $40,000 range, the SLK has generally been slightly more expensive than its closest rivals, the Audi TT Roadster and BMW Z4, but its unique position in the market has won it many fans.

-While overseas variants still offered a four-cylinder option, the base SLK in the U.S. would adopt a V-6.
-This base model is the SLK300 and comes with a 228-horsepower 3.0-liter V-6.
-Next in line is the SLK350 with a 300-horsepower 3.5-liter V-6, followed by the range-topping SLK55 AMG, which comes with a 355-horsepower 5.5-liter V-8.
+While overseas variants still offered a four-cylinder option, the base SLK in the U.S. would move up to a V-6.
+This base model was the SLK300 and it came with a 228-horsepower, 3.0-liter V-6.
+Next in line was the SLK350 with a 300-horsepower, 3.5-liter V-6, followed by the range-topping SLK55 AMG, which came with a 355-horsepower, 5.5-liter V-8.

 In 2009, the car was given some minor styling revisions to keep it fresh against its rivals, especially the BMW Z4.
 A limited-edition Black Series model based on the SLK55 AMG was also launched, offering slightly more power and a range of other performance modifications, although it was not sold in the U.S.

 Mercedes-Benz launched the third-generation SLK as a 2012 model, initially offering it only as the SLK 350.
 The sportscar was restyled to incorporate the latest corporate grille, though the platform has remained essentially the same as the prior car's.
 A 3.5-liter V-6 with 302 horsepower provides strong acceleration, while a new SLK 55 AMG edition turns the car into a super-convertible with 415 hp.